punassuming/z/README.md

 `(new-object Net.WebClient).DownloadString("http://psget.net/GetPsGet.ps1") | iex`<br/>
 `Install-Module z`

+Once complete, you'll still need to run the command `Import-Module z` and place it in your startup profile.

 #### The manual way
 Download the `z.psm1` file and save it to your PowerShell module directory.The default location for this is `.\WindowsPowerShell\Modules` (relative to your Documents folder).
 You can also extract it to another directory listed in your `$env:PSModulePath`.